 We told each other, “someday, but not soon” we’ll have another dog.
 And I did look for another German Shepherd, knowing full well Magic could never be matched.
 Magic’s breeder, and dear friend of ours, passed away only a few months after Magic, so another glorious GSD from her was not an option.

-We also knew finding the energy and stamina for another driven dog wasn’t in the cards, since we’re both a dozen years older and less agile than when Magic came to stay.
+We also knew finding the energy and stamina for another driven dog wasn’t in the cards since we’re both a dozen years older and less agile than when Magic came to stay.
 I found a couple of breeders online that looked promising, but wasn’t able to arrange for visits or further conversations, so . . .

 What’s that saying, “Man proposes, but God disposes…” Sometimes events converge, and planning doesn’t matter.
 We were on a waiting list for two years for Magic.
 But our new boy came home within two days, a happy accident we couldn’t have predicted.

 One of my husband’s clients knew about our Magic and she knew we’d finally begun to think seriously about finding our next doggy love.
-She worked with someone who had rescued a dumped dog back in the winter, a big skinny girl half starved for food and affection.
+She worked with someone who had rescued a dumped dog back in the winter, a big skinny girl half-starved for food and affection.

 He couldn’t be more different than Magic — or unexpected — and we are entirely smitten!

 We wanted another dog that would be a happy and friendly companion for Karma-Kat.
-The rescuer sent me pictures and video of Bravo interacting with littermates, other dogs and the family cats.
+The rescuer sent me pictures and video of Bravo interacting with littermates, other dogs, and the family cats.
 I’ll write more later about the puppy-cat introduction (prep work on both sides, of course!), but must say that it went even better than I could have imagined.

 Finally — the name.
 We wanted something that celebrated a return to joy.
-And in my other passion, I’d just closed a hugely successful premier of a 4th musical theatre production, STARZ the Musical — in which a group of misfits find a chosen family on the stage.
+And in my other passion, I’d just closed a hugely successful premiere of a 4th musical theatre production, STARZ the Musical — in which a group of misfits find a chosen family on the stage.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!